MicrosoftDocs/win32/desktop-src/Msi/executable-files.md

 ---
-Description: 'A custom action can launch an executable file that is stored on the user''s machine or contained inside the installation package.' ms.assetid: '28416230-d0c2-4f6a-9908-45851a5664c5'
+Description: A custom action can launch an executable file that is stored on the users machine or contained inside the installation package. ms.assetid: 28416230-d0c2-4f6a-9908-45851a5664c5
 title: Executable Files
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Executable Files